WVS WAVE 7

 WVSA Secretariat invites all existing WVS national teams as well as the new potential members of the Association to join the WVS wave 7.

 WVS, being world’s largest social survey project, in every wave aims at increasing its territorial coverage.
 In wave 7 the WVS teams set up a goal to conduct the values study in 80 world countries.
 The aim is to try to provide equal representation of all world cultural zones, to ensure continuation of those time-series which have no interruptions as well as to involve new countries where WVS has not been conducted yet.

 We are happy to inform you that, in addition to Bolivia and Puerto Rico, WVS-7 will be implemented in USA, Mexico, Japan, Hong Kong and Macao, Argentina, Chile, Brazil, Australia.
 WVS national teams for Canada, China, Kuwait, Jordan, South Africa, Philippines, New Zealand, Morocco, Peru, United Arab Emirates, Tunisia, Andorra, Saudi Arabia, South Korea, Uruguay are working on obtaining the survey funds.

 Values study in Europe in the next wave will be conducted in cooperation with European Values Study group.

-In wave 7 WVSA aims at increasing its presence in the following countries (but not only): Zambia, Zimbabwe, Tanzania, Ethiopia, Nigeria, Mali, Democratic Republic of Congo, Kenya, Uganda, Ghana, Rwanda, Guatemala, Panama, Costa Rica, Ecuador, Paraguay, Venezuela, Mongolia, Tajikistan, Uzbekistan, Algeria, Libya, Israel, Lebanon, Iran, Vietnam, Cambodia, Indonesia
+In wave 7 WVSA aims at increasing its presence in the following countries (but not only): Zambia, Zimbabwe, Tanzania, Ethiopia, Mali, Democratic Republic of Congo, Kenya, Uganda, Ghana, Rwanda, Guatemala, Panama, Costa Rica, Paraguay, Venezuela, Mongolia, Tajikistan, Uzbekistan, Algeria, Libya, Israel, Lebanon, Iran, Vietnam, Cambodia

 .
 WVSA Secretariat